Thanksgiving Cactus: Grow And Care Guide

 When in bloom, they look like a beautiful firework display.

 Thanksgiving cactus are available in a variety of colors and can be purchased at garden centers and grocery stores during the holiday season.
-They make a savvy gift for your Thanksgiving host.
+They make a savvy gift for your Thanksgiving host, or a gift for a family member.
+(I bought one for my mom last year!)

 Care